The Dirtchamber Sessions Volume One

-Prodigy Present: The Dirtchamber Sessions Volume One is a 1999 solo mix album by Liam Howlett of The Prodigy (the latter used as a moniker in this case), initially produced for BBC Radio 1's mix show The Breezeblock.
+Prodigy Present: The Dirtchamber Sessions Volume One is a 1999 solo mix album by Liam Howlett of The Prodigy, with the latter name used as a moniker.
+Its original mix was produced for BBC Radio 1's mix show The Breezeblock.

-There are more than 48 tunes from many artists mixed, scratched and cut.
-The album came about as a result of a 1998 guest DJ appearance by Howlett on Mary Anne Hobbs's Breezeblock show on BBC Radio 1, producing a similar set.
+The album, which contains more than 48 tunes from various artists mixed and edited, was the result of a 1998 guest DJ appearance by Howlett on Mary Anne Hobbs's Breezeblock show on BBC Radio 1, for which he produced a similar set.